uOttawaSEG/project-project_group_5/README.md

 ---------------------------------------------------------------------

-Credentials to sign in as Administrator in Deliverable 1 and 2:
+Credentials to sign in as Administrator in Deliverables 1 and 2:

 Username: admin